 PRODUCTS MENTIONED (*AFFILIATE LINK: This means I may make a small commission at no extra cost to you should you make a purchase.*): All can be found in this convenient link: https://kit.co/mkhantastic/5-year-journals-supplies

-After you listen, join our community by commenting on the podcast below and let me know: Do you journal?
+After you listen, join our podcast community on Facebook or comment below and let me know: Do you journal?
 Would you try a 5-year journal?
 How has your #authorlife changed since you first started writing?

 As with many of my podcast episodes, I have a FREE resource to help you - just enter your info below to get a printable version of this journal you can try for yourself.

 Please note: Mehvish Khan owns the copyright in and to all content in and transcripts of the Inside the Writer's Soul podcast, with all rights reserved, as well as her right of publicity.
 This transcript may also contain errors.